python-trio/trio-asyncio/docs/source/usage.rst

 Asyncio main loop.
 ++++++++++++++++++

-Doesn't work.
-However: read on.
+If you'd like to keep your plain ``asyncio`` main loop and call Trio code from it, there's one small problem: It won't work.
+Sorry.

+There are two workarounds.
+One is to use ``asyncio``'s support for threading and start a Trio loop in another thread. ``trio_asyncio`` might learn some dedicated support for this mode, but basic ``trio`` and ``asyncio`` thread support is sufficient.

 .. _native-loop:

-What you really want to do is to use a Trio main loop.
+The other way is to use a ``trio_asyncio`` main loop.
 You then run your complete asyncio code in its context.
 In other words, you should transform this code::